Pe5h4/excercise-catfacts/README.md

 # Cat facts excercise

-This is about to test your availability to work with react-hooks and its components.
+This is about to test your ability to work with react-hooks and its components.

 Live preview of the app is here: https://cat-facts-excercise.netlify.app/#/catfacts